Connect with us

 He clarified that the train that went offline last week — which in part caused the current outages — didn’t break, but failed a test from the health department, forcing plant personnel to turn the train off.

-As far as upgrades, the city is also looking at its aging distribution system: $8 million of the $42 million the city received through the is set to go towards a new 48-inch water main near Jefferson St. that will reach down to Interstate 20.
+As far as upgrades, the city is also looking at its aging distribution system: $8 million of the $42 million the city received through the American Rescue Plan Act is set to go towards a new 48-inch water main near Jefferson St. that will reach down to Interstate 20.
 Williams said the new line will bring better water pressure to south Jackson, and expects it to be in place by this time next year.

 Jackson City Council also recently approved a 20% increase on water and sewer bill rates in addition to a $9,000 salary increase for treatment plant operators; both moves should help recruit and retain plant personnel, Williams said, and the added bill revenue will go towards routine maintenance.